-- Faculty members are sent for FDP- orientation, refresher and short term courses etc. - Faculty members are encouraged and sponsored for Seminars, Conferences and Workshops. - Participation and presentations in seminars, conferences and workshops are encouraged by the IQAC. - Faculty members are encouraged to undertake training, consultancy and research. - Faculty members are encouraged to undertake Major and Minor Research Projects, research sponsored by AICTE, UGC and ICSSR etc. - Faculty members are encouraged to undertake additional certifications related to their domain area of specialisation. - Faculty members are encouraged to enrol for doctoral research and as research guides.
+- Faculty members are sent for FDP- orientation, refresher and short-term courses etc. - Faculty members are encouraged and sponsored for Seminars, Conferences and Workshops. - Faculty members are provided with financial support to attend conferences / workshops and towards membership fee of professional bodies with an amount of Rs.
+1000/- or 30% of the expense, whichever is less. - Participation and presentations in seminars, conferences and workshops are encouraged by the IQAC. - Faculty members are encouraged to undertake training, consultancy and research. - Faculty members are encouraged to undertake Major and Minor Research Projects, research sponsored by AICTE, UGC and ICSSR etc. - Seed money for research is provided to the faculty members based on the merit of the research proposals. - Faculty members are encouraged to undertake additional certifications related to their domain area of specialisation. - Faculty members are encouraged to enrol for doctoral research and as research guides.

-Selection and appointment to administrative posts in the selffinancing section:
+Selection and appointment to administrative posts in the self-financing section: